WorldBox: Reception

-As of November 27, 2022, WorldBox has more than 14 000 reviews on Steam, with 94% of them being positive, giving the game a "Very Positive" rating.

 Graham Smith of Rock Paper Shotgun wrote: "I'd probably had my fill of WorldBox after around 4 hours, but it was a happy four hours."
 Joseph Knoop of PC Gamer wrote: "It's funny how much WorldBox shares with big strategy games, despite not presenting an ultimate goal to the player, and almost always ending with a boredom-killing nuclear bomb.
 Watching the borders of a kingdom stretch, retract, and suddenly disappear tickles a part of my brain that really likes to be tickled.
 Considering WorldBox is about to become an Early Access game on Steam, I'm eager to see what other maniacal tools get added to the toybox."

-2020 plagiarism scandal

-In November 2020, Maxim reported that a shell company known as Stavrio LTD copied WorldBox after he refused to let them buy it at a DevGAMM conference the previous year, and attempted to trademark the name.
-This resulted in Maxim attempting to get Google Play to take action against the company by starting the hashtag "#saveworldbox".